 When they heard this, they left one by one, starting with the older men.
 Only He was left, with the woman in the center.John 8:9(HCSB)

-The woman caught in adultery had certainly sinned, and judgement needed to be meted out.. but the evil schemes of the Jewish leadership, who were using the undeniable guilt of this adulteress to trap the Lord Jesus, was an underhand plot to either: 1) accuse Him of disregarding sin by demonstrating His contempt for the God-given Law of Moses.. or 2) not living up to His claims of being a friend of sinners and their merciful Saviour.
+The woman caught in adultery had certainly sinned and judgement needed to be meted out, but the Jewish leadership were using the undeniable guilt of this adulteress in an evil scheme to trap the Lord Jesus.
+This was an underhand plot to either accuse Jesus of disregarding sin by demonstrating His contempt for the God-given Law of Moses, or reveal that He was not living up to His claims of being a friend of sinners and their merciful Saviour.
 A lose-lose situation for Jesus, in their eyes.

-We don't know what Christ wrote in the sand that day, but the consciences of every proud Pharisee and each scheming Scribe was cut to the quick, when Jesus spoke with commanding authority: let him who is without sin among you, throw the first stone.
-And convicted and confused by their own conscience.. they left one by one, starting with the older men, and leaving Jesus alone with the woman.
+We don't know what Christ wrote in the sand that day, but the consciences of every proud Pharisee and each scheming Scribe was cut to the quick when Jesus spoke with commanding authority: "Let him who is without sin among you, throw the first stone."
+And convicted and confused by their own conscience "they left, one by one, starting with the older men, leaving Jesus alone with the woman."

-All sin is an affront against God and all sin must be punished.. and the only price that would satisfy a holy and righteous God was the shed blood of the sinless Son of God.
-His wrath was poured out in full measure upon the sinless, Lord Jesus as He hung on the cross.
-And as she stood before Him..
-Jesus knew that He was soon to pay the price for the sin of this adulterous woman - just as surely as He died to pay the price for my sin and for yours.
+All sin is an affront against God, and all sin must be punished.
+And the only price that would satisfy a holy and righteous God was the shed blood of the sinless Son of God.
+His wrath was poured out in full measure upon the sinless, Lord Jesus as He hung on the Cross.
+And as the woman stood before Him, Jesus knew that He was soon to pay the price for the sin of this adulterous woman, just as surely as He died to pay the price for my sin and for yours.

-As she stood alone waiting for His verdict on her heinous sin, she heard Him say: neither do I condemn you, and He charged her to go and sin no more.
-As she heard His gracious pronouncement of forgiveness upon her that day, little did she realise that soon He would be despised, rejected of men and led as a lamb to the slaughter, in order to die on the cross to pay the price for her sin.. and for the sins of her accusers - and for the sin of the whole world - and for your sin and for mine - so that whosever believes in Him will not perish but have everlasting life..
+As she stood alone waiting for His verdict on her heinous sin, she heard Him say, "Neither do I condemn you," and He charged her to "go and sin no more."
+As she heard His gracious pronouncement of forgiveness upon her that day, little did she realise that soon He would be despised, rejected of men, and led as a lamb to the slaughter in order to die on the Cross - to pay the price for her sin, for the sins of her accusers, and for the sin of the whole world: "For whosoever believes in Him will not perish but have everlasting life."

-Heavenly Father, thank You for sending Jesus to be the sin-sacrifice for the whole world.
-Let me never forget what it cost You to pay the price for my sin.
-Let me never forget that You bled and died as payment for every sin I have committed.
-Help me to share His compassion for those in my life, as I walk in newness of spirit and live a godly life to Your honour and glory, for You are my God and my Saviour and I love You Lord, AMEN.
+Heavenly Father, thank You for the heart of compassion that Jesus showed to all around Him, fully aware that He would pay the price for their sins.
+Let me never forget that He bled and died as payment for every sin I have committed.
+Help me to share His compassion for those in my life, as I walk in newness of spirit and live a godly life to Your honour and glory.
+For You are my God and my Saviour, and I love You Lord, AMEN.